inventree/inventree-docs/docs/part/part.md

 ### Active

 By default, all parts are *Active*.
 Marking a part as inactive means it is not available for many actions, but the part remains in the database.
 If a part becomes obsolete, it is recommended that it is marked as inactive, rather than deleting it from the database.

+## Part Import

+*Parts* can be imported by staff-members on the part-list-view (this feature must be enabled in the part-settings), in the part-settings or on the [admin-page for parts](../admin/import.md) (only accessible if you are also an admin).
+The first two options provide a multi-stage wizard that enables mapping fields from various spreadsheet or table-data formats while the latter requires a well-formatted file but is much more performant.